-Wear comfortable shoes and bring water, sunblock, sunglasses and hats.
+Wear comfortable shoes and bring water, sunblock, sunglasses and a hat.

-Diversify your adventures: While you’re in Montréal, visit the Grande Roue in the Old Port, the Barbie Expo downtown (free admission) or ride a BIXI bicycle to LGBTQ and queer-friendly establishments outside the Village.
-Or take a self-guided tour of Historical Queer Montréal.
+Diversify your adventures: While you’re in Montréal, visit the Grande Roue in the Old Port and the Barbie Expo downtown (free admission) or ride a BIXI bicycle to LGBTQ and queer-friendly establishments outside the Village.
+Or take a self-guided tour of Historical queer Montréal.

 Richard Burnett, blogger